impanar07/credit-risk-analytics-dashboard/README.md

 jupyter notebook Data_preprocessing.ipynb
 ```

-5. Export `cleaned_loans.csv` and load it into the `credit_risk.loans` table using the notebook upload step.
+5. Confirm that `cleaned_loans.csv` is created.

+6. Update the MySQL connection string in the notebook for your local username, password, host, and database.

+7. Run the notebook upload cell to create or replace the `loans` table.

-6. Run the SQL analysis script.
+8. Execute the SQL analysis script.

 ```sql
 SOURCE SQL.sql;
 ```

-7. Open `Dashboard_project.pbix` in Power BI Desktop and refresh the data connection.
+9. Open `Dashboard_project.pbix` in Power BI Desktop.

+10. Refresh the Power BI data connection and review the four report pages.

 ## Skills Demonstrated

 - Data cleaning and preprocessing with Python.
-- Missing-value treatment and duplicate handling.
+- Missing-value treatment using median and mode imputation.
-- Feature engineering for credit-risk analysis.
+- Feature engineering for credit-risk analytics.
+- MySQL database loading with SQLAlchemy and PyMySQL.
-- SQL aggregation, segmentation, and portfolio metric analysis.
+- SQL aggregation, segmentation, exposure analysis, and trend analysis.
-- Power BI dashboard design and business reporting.
+- Power BI report design using KPIs, charts, matrices, slicers, and page navigation.
 - End-to-end analytics workflow development.

-# Author
-## Impana R
+## Resume Summary

+Built an end-to-end credit risk analytics dashboard using Python, MySQL, SQL, and Power BI on 396K+ Lending Club loan records.
+Cleaned and engineered risk features, loaded the dataset into MySQL, developed SQL queries for portfolio exposure, default, recovery, and segmentation analysis, and designed a four-page interactive Power BI report for credit-risk and collections monitoring.